mindset-dojo/mindset-dojo.github.io/_forms/tone.md

 ### Introduction of Meta Compass

 Using a [Three Question Reflection](../three-question-reflection/), Meta Compass is a powerful and simple way to read the tone of a conversation.
 It suggests the [Four Energy Patterns](../four-patterns/) that manifest in the conversation, then checks one's energy flow and emotional level of the conversation.
-With that knowledge, one can move the conversation in a mutually beneficial direction through well-timed [Stance](../stance/) transitions and invitations.
+With that knowledge, one can influence the conversation in a mutually beneficial direction through well-timed [Stance](../stance/) transitions and invitations.

 ### How to use Meta Compass